marcelosperalta/docs_javascript/course_freecodecamp/bootcamp_js_func_program/README.md

 You might learn a lot about the ``filter`` method if you implement your own version of it.
 It is recommended you use a ``for`` loop or ``Array.prototype.forEach()``.

+## Return Part of an Array Using the ``slice`` Method

+The ``slice`` method returns a copy of certain elements of an array.
+It can take two arguments, the first gives the index of where to begin the slice, the second is the index for where to end the slice (and it's non-inclusive).

+**If the arguments are not provided, the default is to start at the beginning of the array through the end, which is an easy way to make a copy of the entire array**.

+<u>The ``slice`` method does not mutate the original array, but returns a new one.</u>